 If the sudoedit option was enabled in the settings array passed to the open() function, the user has requested sudoedit mode. sudoedit is a mechanism for editing one or more files where an editor is run with the user's credentials instead of with elevated privileges. sudo achieves this by creating user-writable temporary copies of the files to be edited and then overwriting the originals with the temporary copies after editing is complete.
-If the plugin supports sudoedit, it must set sudoedit=true in the command\info list.
-The plugin is responsible for choosing the editor to be used, potentially from a variable in the user's environment, such as EDITOR, and should be stored in argv\out (environment variables may include command line options).
-The files to be edited should be copied from argv to argv\out, separated from the editor and its arguments by a '--' element.
-The '--' will be removed by sudo before the editor is executed.
-The plugin may also set sudoedit\nfiles to the number of files to be edited in the command\info list; this will only be used by the sudo front-end starting with API version 1.21.
+If the plugin supports sudoedit, it should choose the editor to be used, potentially from a variable in the user's environment, such as EDITOR, and include it in argv\out (note that environment variables may include command line options).
+The files to be edited should be copied from argv into argv\out, separated from the editor and its arguments by a "--" element.
+The "--" will be removed by sudo before the editor is executed.
+The plugin should also set sudoedit=true in the command\info list.

 The check\policy() function returns 1 if the command is allowed, 0 if not allowed, -1 for a general error, or -2 for a usage error or if sudoedit was specified but is unsupported by the plugin.
 In the latter case, sudo will print a usage message before it exits.
-If an error occurs, the plugin may optionally call the conversation() or sudo\plugin\printf() function with SUDO\CONF\ERROR\MSG to present additional error information to the user.
+If an error occurs, the plugin may optionally call the conversation() or plugin\printf() function with SUDO\CONF\ERROR\MSG to present additional error information to the user.